 Still have questions?
 Take a look here!

-The Guidelines for Public Authorities document contain useful advice for preparing for and organizing your stay in Leipzig.
-They cover a list of topics concerning aspects of living and working in Leipzig and information about the responsible authorities and institutions.
+The Guidelines for Public Authorities document contains useful advice for preparing for and organizing your stay in Leipzig.
+It covers a list of topics concerning aspects of living and working in Leipzig and information about the responsible authorities and institutions.

-The Guidelines for Hiring Foreign Staff in the Public Service document provide information about the different steps you need to take in order to work in Germany as a scientist in the public sector.
-They explain in detail the documents required for you to be hired and what to pay attention to regarding these.
+The Guidelines for Hiring Foreign Staff in the Public Service document provides information about the different steps you need to take in order to work in Germany as a scientist in the public sector.
+The guidelines explain in detail the documents required for you to be hired and what to pay attention to regarding these.
+Please make sure to bring your legalized/apostilled documents if you need to apply for a residence permit in Leipzig (this applies especially to birth and marriage certificates as well as diplomas).
+Otherwise, the process of applying for a residence permit will take much longer.

 Please also look at our FAQ section in order to get answers to questions about everyday life in Leipzig as well as intercultural questions about Germany in general.